Artist statement

 EDUCATION:

-2018 – MA Fine Art Practice – Plymouth College of Art
+2018 – MA Fine Art Practice – Arts University Plymouth.

 EXHIBITIONS

-2017 Manifestations, solo show,Cafe Gallery, Exeter Pheonix, Exeter.
+2017 Manifestations, solo show,Cafe Gallery, Exeter Phoenix, Exeter.

 2016 Staging Post, group show, Inland Art Festival, Redruth.